ClockKo/clockko-team04-althub-project/README.md

 **Team 04 - AltHub 3.0 Project**

-ClockKo is a comprehensive wellness-focused productivity web application designed for remote workers.
+ClockKo is a comprehensive wellness-driven productivity web application designed for remote workers.
 It combines time tracking, task management, wellness monitoring, and gamification to promote healthy and effective work habits.

 ---